This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Td vaccine is a booster shot used to help prevent tetanus and diphtheria.
 The Td booster may be given to adolescents and adults every 10 years or for certain wounds and injuries.

 - ECG: This is also called an EKG.
 A short period of electrical activity in your heart is recorded to check for damage or problems.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your blood vessels.
 An MRI may show if there is any damage to your blood vessels.
 You may be given dye to help the pictures show up better.
-Tell caregivers if you are allergic to iodine or shellfish.
+Tell healthcare providers if you are allergic to iodine or shellfish.
 You may also be allergic to the dye.
 Do not enter the MRI room with any metal.
 Metal can cause serious injury.
-Tell caregivers if you have any metal in or on your body.
+Tell healthcare providers if you have any metal in or on your body.

 - Bone scan: This is a test to look at your bones.
 You are given a small amount of dye in an IV.
 Pictures are taken of your bones to see if there is any damage from frostbite.

 - Warm bath: A warm bath may help rewarm the areas of your body that have frostbite.
 The sooner the frozen part is rewarmed, the less chance there is of ice crystals forming in tissues.

 - Bandages: The areas of your body with frostbite may need to be bandaged.
 Clean, sterile, bandages will help keep these areas from getting infected.
 Gauze pads may be put on and between injured fingers or toes.